Bethpage Air Show to return with new routines, scripts, music

 Tickets for Friday's rehearsal and the Saturday and Sunday shows sold out swiftly; for the first time, Saturday's spectacle will be livestreamed by abc7ny.com, as well as WABC TV’s connected TV apps on Amazon Fire TV, Android TV, Apple TV and Roku.
 The livestream rain day is Sunday.

-Military and civilian pilots, while noting the show circuit is both small and comradely, extolled different aspects of their machines and performances they hope the crowds — which in previous years numbered in the hundreds of thousands — will find riveting.
+Military and civilian pilots, while noting that the show circuit is both small and full of camaraderie, extolled different aspects of their machines and performances they hope the crowds — which in previous years numbered in the hundreds of thousands — will find riveting.

 The A-10 Thunderbolt II, called the Warthog as it was essentially designed as a flying tank, proved its worth by decimating armored ground forces in Mideast battles.

-"We do what we consider to be conventional aerobatic maneuvers, a lot of things you would see a civilian performer do," the captain said, which "you wouldn't think a big, 30,000 to 40,000 pound, kind of goofy-looking airplane could do."
+"We do what we consider to be conventional aerobatic maneuvers, a lot of things you would see a civilian performer do," Capt.
+Fullham said, which "you wouldn't think a big, 30,000- to 40,000-pound, kind of goofy-looking airplane could do."
 He added: "It's a ton of fun, of course."

 "The other highlight maneuver we are doing this show is the low bomb burst; this one we basically stole from the Blue Angels — except we execute it slightly differently," he said.
 Spreading out in a fan, the jets then race back: "It's going to look like you have four aircraft that all are going to run into each other at show center."